Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_TOPIC_Introduction_to_Behavioral_Finance_SUB_Differences_Between_Traditional_and_Behavioral_Finance_chapter_3_video_03_q.typ

 #only("4")[#voiceover("or is it likely,")]
 #only("5")[#voiceover("or is it common?")]
 ]#questionDef(
-questionText: "In an efficient market, it is $\textbf{impossible}$ to consistently achieve higher returns than the market average.",
+questionText: "In an efficient market, it is ______ to consistently achieve higher returns than the market average.",
 answerOptions: ("easy", "impossible", "likely", "common"),
 correctAnswerIndex: 1,
 )